marciomat/reverse_engineering/crackmesone/pleasecrackme/README.md

 And if we look back in the code that generates `gen_password`, it doesn't add the `NULL` character at the end of the string.
 This messes up with `strcmp()` and creates a non-deterministic behavior in the code.

-To show the lack of determinism, let's try a long sequence of characters and see if get lucky:
+To show the lack of determinism, let's try a long sequence of characters and see if we get lucky:

 ```
 $ ./PleaseCrackMe